pivotal-mea-pa/caps/README.md

 This helper script that can be used to create an SSH session to an instance within the cloud environment.
 It can also be used to login to the bastion instance using the admin credentials.

 ```
-USAGE: caps-ssh <NAME> [ -u|user <SSH_USER> ]
+USAGE: caps-ssh <NAME> [-u|--user <SSH_USER>] [-x|--proxy]

     This utility will create launch an SSH session to an instance within the deployed
     environment.

     <NAME>                The name or IP of the instance to SSH to.
 If the name is 'bastion'
                           then an SSH session will be created to the bastion instance.
-                         Otherwise it should be the IP or the host prefix of the instance
+                          Otherwise it should be of the host prefix of the instance name.
-                         name.
                           For example <host prefix>.<vpc domain>.
-    -u|user <SSH_USER>   The SSH user to login as.
+    -u|--user <SSH_USER>  The SSH user to login as.
 This will be ignored when you SSH to the
                           bastion instance.
 For any other instance if this argument is not
                           provided the default SSH user will be 'ubuntu'.
+    -x|--proxy            This will create a transparent proxy server that works as a poor
+                          man's VPN.
+To install the sshuttle utility refer to the following
+                          url: https://github.com/sshuttle/sshuttle.
+Use this only if you
+                          have not setup or connected through a VPN in the bastion server
+                          and require direct access to VPC's internal resources.
 ```

 > The base image may implement [`sshguard`](https://www.sshguard.net/) or [`fail2ban`](https://www.fail2ban.org/wiki/index.php/Main_Page).
 Which means repeated failures to login will result in temporary block on your IP.
 If SSH is hanging then you will need re-try after some time or simply stop or disable the service as soon as you can SSH into the bastion instance.